 IN EDUCATION IN HOUSING To obtain public and private funding so that we may continue to boost our Promociona school support programme for Roma students in compulsory secondary education (ESO).
-To launch an awareness-raising campaign targeting Roma teenagers.
-To prepare a study on Roma community and education, in collaboration with the Ministry of Education and UNICEF.
 To continue contributing actively to the eradication of slum settlements.
-To advocate, before public authorities, for the application of the amendment of article 7.2 of the ERDF Regulations allowing the use of these resources to fund housing actions in slum settlements and substandard housing.
-We shall hold seminars in three Autonomous Regions.
+To advocate, before public authorities, for the application of the amendment of article 7.2 of To launch an awareness-raising campaign targeting Roma teenagers. the ERDF Regulations allowing the use of these resources to fund housing actions in slum settlements and substandard housing.
+We sha To prepare a study on Roma community and education, in collaboration with the Ministry of Education and UNICEF. hold seminars in three Autonomous Regions.
 IN MANAGEMENT M IN EMPLOYMENT To increase the FSG staff and resources in administration and management.
 To promote agreements with companies with the aim of exceeding the number of contracts obtained in 2011 year within the framework of the Acceder programme, thus reducing the impact of the crisis on the Roma community.
 We will organise a national seminar with companies.
 To develop a management improvement plan, especially with funding offered under the Operational Programme.
-To prepare and implement a new management procedures manual. ☐ To present our new study on the Roma community and employment.
-To increase credit policies. ■ OTHER 1 INSTITUTIONAL RELATIONS To continue working to place the Roma issue on the political and social agenda.
+To prepare and implement a new management procedures manual.
+To present our new study on the Roma community and employment.
+To increase credit policies. ■ OTHER INSTITUTIONAL RELATIONS To continue working to place the Roma issue on the political and social agenda.
 To continue working actively with Roma people from Eastern Europe.
 To actively participate in the development and implementation of the National Strategy for Roma To intensify our work of assistance and support to victims of discrimination.
-Inclusion.
-At the international level, to develop various projects with different international partners and to consoli- To elaborate proposals for the new National Inclusion Plan. date our presence in Romania.
+Implementation of the National Strategy for Roma Inclusion.
+At the international level, to develop various projects with different international partners and to consoli- o elaborate proposals for the new National nclusion Plan. date our presence in Romania.